muhammadjinan/muhammadjinan/README.md

 - 👋 Hi, I’m Muhammad Jinan
 - 👀 Interested in Computer Networking and Security
-- 🌱 I’m currently working as a Technical Support Engineer
+- 🌱 I’m currently working as a Web Gateway Engineer
 - 📫 Feel free to connect me on LinkedIn